felixSchl/neodoc/README.md

 1. Parsing the Specification
     1. Lex and parse the usage section
     1. Lex and parse any description sections
-1. Solve the parsed Specification into it's canonical, unambigious form
+1. Solve the parsed Specification into its canonical, unambigious form
 1. Generate a parser from the Specification
 1. Lex and parse the user input
     1. Lex and parse the user input